Phillip Island a public exposure site for new measles case

 Two cases were infectious while attending public places.

-Local exposure sites include Adventist Women’s Conference, Phillip Island Adventure Resort and Pino’s Trattoria, 29-31 Thompson Avenue, Cowes.
+Local exposure sites include Adventist Women’s Conference, Phillip Island Adventure Resort on Saturday, July 27 and Sunday, July 28 and Pino’s Trattoria, 29-31 Thompson Avenue, Cowes on Saturday, July 27.

-If you have been exposed to these areas, an onset of systems can be detected up until Thursday, August 15.
+If you have been exposed to these areas, an onset of symptoms can be detected up until Thursday, August 15.

-Dr Brett Sutton, Chief Health Officer, is urging people to be alert for people who may have contracted the disease as it is highly infectious and can persist in the environment for up to two hours.
+Dr Brett Sutton, Chief Health Officer, is urging people to be alert for others who may have contracted the disease as it is highly infectious and can persist in the environment for up to two hours.

-Clinical features of measles include fever, a severe cough, conjunctivitis and cold like symptoms, followed by a rash characterized by a flat, red area on the skin that is covered with small confluent bumps, usually starting on the face.
+Clinical features of measles include fever, a severe cough, conjunctivitis and cold like symptoms, followed by a rash characterised by a flat, red area on the skin that is covered with small confluent bumps, usually starting on the face.

 Individuals, especially children, are typically unwell.